 Location: Maem, North Goa.

-Sinquerim Beach is another popular name among tourists from around the globe owing to the famous Sunburn Festival which is an annual celebration taking place on the beach in December.
+Sinquerim Beach is another popular name among places to visit in Goa owing to the famous Sunburn Festival which is an annual celebration taking place on the beach in December.
 Another popular attraction is the Aguada Fort.

-Enjoying a refreshing swim/ water sports activity with your friends and family or going on an eating spree at the delicious seafood restaurants are other fun things that are worth trying, while on the beach!
+Enjoying a refreshing swim/ water sports activity with your friends and family at this fun place in Goa or going on an eating spree at the delicious seafood restaurants are other fun things that are worth trying, while on the beach!

 Things to do:- paragliding, visiting Love Passion Karma, Crocodile spotting

 Open every Wednesday, the Anjuna Flea market is a place worth exploring, for anyone who wants to enjoy the true Goan experience and especially shopping lovers.
 You can find anything in the market ranging from hippie clothing, handicrafts to trendy jewelry, footwear, and whatnot.